dwavesystems/dwave-ocean-sdk/docs/quantum_research/errors.rst

 the effective temperature of the qubits may vary by a few millikelvin, depending on usage.

-:numref:`Figure %s <single-qubit-temp>` shows a graph of single-qubit-temperature extraction.
-Specifically, the average single-qubit temperature is extracted from two measurements of the qubit population: one as function of the applied linear bias and the other as a function of the applied flux bias.
-For information about the temperature utilities used for these temperature measurements, see the :ref:`system_utilities` section.
+Temperature-related :ref:`QPU properties <qpu_solver_properties_specific>` are
+derived using the aforementioned techniques.
+That is, the *average single-qubit temperature* property is derived by measuring qubit population against per-qubit linear bias
+(see :numref:`Figure %s <single-qubit-temp>`).
+Similarly, the *qubit temperature* property is derived by measuring qubit population against per-qubit flux bias.
+For complementary techniques to estimate effective qubit temperature, see the :ref:`system_utilities` section.

 .. figure:: ../_images/single-qubit-temperature-extraction.png